stas7341/contactBook/README.md

 * go to 'http://localhost:8180/'

-There are some restrictions of query that could be used by searching the contacts, for example:
+There are some restrictions of query that could be used by searching the contacts, try for example:

+### 8589246 Lou Gardner